-- If you plan to use Movavi Video Editor at home, click Buy Now on the purchase page to proceed with buying the personal license. - If you plan to use Movavi Video Editor at work, in a government institution, or gain profit in any way, click Business license on the purchase page.
+- If you plan to use Movavi Video Editor for Mac at home, click the Buy Now button under Personal License. - If you plan to use Movavi Video Editor for Mac at work, in a government institution, or gain profit in any way, click the Buy Now button under Business License.